Dive cylinders are commonly made from aluminium or steel. Composite materials can be used but then extra weight is required to be worn by the diver.

 Which is right for you?

 Aluminium cylinders have a flat bottom and so do not need a boot.
 They also do not need to be painted.
 Most are rated at around 204bar, but there are some higher rated cylinders.
-They become buoyant from around 120bar and so the diver may need around 1kg to 2kg of extra weight when diving.
+They become buoyant from around 120bar and so the diver may need around 1kg to 2kg of extra weight when diving to compensate for lift created as the air is used.
+You may notice your trim change as the air is used.

 -